SSWConsulting/SSW.Rules.Content/categories/software-development/rules-to-better-power-platform.md

 The Microsoft Power Platform is more than the sum of its parts.
 Connect them together—and to Microsoft 365, Dynamics 365, Azure, and hundreds of other apps—and build end-to-end business solutions.

 Want to be more effective and efficient in your business?
-Check [SSW's Power Platform Consulting page](https://ssw.com.au/consulting/power-platform).
+Check [SSW's Power Platform consulting page](https://ssw.com.au/consulting/power-platform).